 Should tutoring sessions be primarily content/focused-based or needs-based where tutors use a more holistic approach to tutoring?

 The purpose of this project was to examine our client reports so that we can better serve all students who come to the Writing Center and find out the general needs of tutees who utilize writing centers at colleges and universities.
-Although further research can be done to improve the quality and quantity of the study, I hope this project provided some insights as to what the Writing Center can do to improve its service.
+Although further research can be done to improve the quality and quantity of the study, I hope this project provides some insights as to what writing centers can do to improve their services.

-I would like to close by expressing my gratitude to Michelle, Maria, and Pat, as I would not have been able to freely pursue and carry out this research project without their guidance.
-Conducting this research has helped me gain research experience, encouraged me to think deeper about tutoring, and reaffirm the significance of Writing Centers.
-I believe the Writing Center is a valuable resource for all students at SJSU, and I am grateful that I could be a part of it.
+I would like to close by expressing my gratitude to the WC Director Michelle, Faculty-in-Residence Maria, and Office Manager Pat, as I would not have been able to freely pursue and carry out this research project without their guidance.
+Conducting this research has helped me gain research experience, encouraged me to think deeper about tutoring, and reaffirmed the significance of Writing Centers.
+The Writing Center is a valuable resource for all students at SJSU, and I am grateful that I could be a part of it.